JayBazuzi/jaybazuzi.github.io/_posts/2023-10-27-Hermetic-Python.md

 @call path\to\bootstrap_python_and_run.cmd %~dp0\_%~n0.py %*
 ```

-(This scripts are meant to run a same-named-but-`_`-prefixed script in the same directory.
+(in case that weird syntax is unclear: these scripts are meant to run a same-named-but-`_`-prefixed script in the same directory.
 They aren't tested and may have a bug.
 Sorry.)

 I'll leave it up to you to figure out how to write `bootstrap_python_and_run` because I have no idea how to do that.

 # Virtual Environment

-Don't ever* install a package into the installed Python, because that affects all users of that Python in difficult-to-control ways.
+Don't ever* install a package into an installed Python, because that affects all users of that Python in difficult-to-control ways.
 Only ever install in to a virtual environment.

-The steps to set up a virtual environment are _just_ complicated enough to be annoying:
+The steps to set up and use a virtual environment are _just_ complicated enough to be annoying:

 ```Bash
 #!/bin/bash